siavava/portfolio/content/projects/deep-learning/adversarial.md

 50 epochs the crop-and-flip pipeline reaches the best test accuracy (~0.76), while the rotation and color-jitter variants still trail.

-**What can go wrong.** A defense can look robust for the wrong reason.
+A defense can look robust for the wrong reason.
 Many early methods only degrade the gradient the attacker relies on — shattered, stochastic, or vanishing gradients — so a [gradient-based attack][adversarial-machine]